Glasgow Warriors beat Edinburgh in URC

 Josh McKay touched down at the end of a counter from Warriors and they stretched their advantage to 30-17 to climb above Munster.

 Duncan Weir and Ross Thompson kicked a combined 15 points for the hosts, with Emiliano Boffelli kicking seven for Edinburgh.
+The Scottish sides will meet again on 21 May, which will double as the second leg of the 1872 Cup.

 Edinburgh remain fifth, two points behind a Munster side scheduled to face Lions on Saturday.

+Thompson's two penalties took the game further away from Edinburgh as the clock ticked down and ensured Glasgow took a commanding aggregate lead in the 1872 Cup.

+Glasgow Warriors head coach Danny Wilson: "A big win.
+Both sides looked different to a normal derby, but for us to get that kind of win was really pleasing.

-Glasgow Warriors head coach Danny Wilson: "A bit win.
-The only disappointing thing is that we lefgt a bonus point out there.
+"Maybe the only disappointment is that we left a bonus point out there.
 Credit to Edinburgh, they turned us over a couple of times."

 Edinburgh head coach Mike Blair: "We weren't at our best and I thought Glasgow were excellent.
-They were really ruthless with those opportunities so well done to Glasgow."
+They put a lot of pressure on us and they made the most of the transition attacks they had.

+"They were ruthless with the chances they had.
+Well done to Glasgow.
+We're disappointed because we didn't show our best selves out there."

-Glasgow Warriors: McKay, Cancelliere, Fergusson, McDowall, Forbes, Weir, Dobie; Walker, Matthews, Berghan, Cummings, Gray, Wilson (capt), Gordon, Dempsey.
+Glasgow Warriors: McKay, Cancelliere, Fergusson, McDowall, Forbes, Weir, Dobie, Walker, Matthews, Berghan, Cummings, Gray, Wilson, Gordon, Dempsey.

-Edinburgh: Immelman, Moyano, Currie, Dean, Boffelli, Van der Walt, Pyrgos; Courtney, Cherry, Williams, Phillips, Young, Muncaster, Boyle, Kunavula.
+Edinburgh: Immelman, Moyano, Currie, Dean, Boffelli, Van Der Walt, Pyrgos, Courtney, Cherry, Williams, Philips, Young, Muncaster, Boyle, Kunavula.